Here is a recipe for a delicious asparagus salad with green beans and poached eggs.

 Grated zest of 1 unwaxed lemon

 Shavings of Parmesan (use a vegetable peeler), or crumbled feta cheese

 1-2 eggs per person – poached, or boiled (add the eggs to a pan of simmering water and boil for 5½ minutes, then rinse under cold water to stop them for cooking any further)

 1 teaspoon Dijon mustard

 1 teaspoon water

 1. Put a pan with some salted water on to boil for the asparagus and beans, and another one - without the salt - for the eggs.
 Make the dressing by placing the mustard, pinch of salt and pepper and the vinegar in a bowl.
-Whisk the ingredients together and keep on whisking while slowly adding the hemp or flax oil and olive oil.
+Whisk the ingredients together and keep on whisking while slowly adding the olive oil.
 Add the water and whisk again.

 2. For the asparagus salad, place the asparagus and beans in the pan with simmering salted water and simmer for 4-5 minutes (depending on how al-dente you like your vegetables).
 Drain in a sieve.

 3. While the vegetables are cooking, poach or boil the eggs.
 Divide the spinach and whatever other leaves you are using between 4 plates.
 Scatter some shredded mint leaves over each plate.
 Divide the asparagus and beans between the plates and top with poached or boiled, peeled and halved eggs.

 4. Add the lemon zest to the mustard dressing and sprinkle some dressing over each plate, followed by either Parmesan shavings or crumbled feta cheese.